501 - Live at Bass Concert Hall (Austin Night 1)

 Yeah.

-And then that first night in Denver, I was like, literally like line.
+And then that first night in Denver, I was like, literally like, line, I don't, what?

-some drag-alongs come and they don't listen to the podcast and they don't like it and they think to themselves true crime and comedy those two things don't go together so we just want you to know: you know, we're two people who grew up, our childhoods were the type where there was a lot of coping with comedy types of things.
+So we just want you to know, you know, we're two people who grew up, our childhoods were the type where there was a lot of coping with comedy types of things.

 that said, if you don't like it, you can get the fuck out.

-I not only did I remember it, I added to you.
+Not only did I remember it, I added to you.
+I know.

 Yeah.

-we have done almost 500 episodes, and I feel like a quarter of them have taken place in Texas.
+So we have done almost 500 episodes, and I feel like a quarter of them have taken place in Texas.
+I know.

 So